Electromagnetic induction: Maxwell–Faraday equation

 It is one of the four Maxwell's equations, and therefore plays a fundamental role in the theory of classical electromagnetism.

 Faraday's law and relativity

-Faraday's law describes two different phenomena: the motional emf generated by a magnetic force on a moving wire (see Lorentz force), and the transformer emf this is generated by an electric force due to a changing magnetic field (due to the differential form of the Maxwell–Faraday equation).
+Faraday's law describes two different phenomena: the motional emf generated by a magnetic force on a moving wire (see Lorentz force), and the transformer emf that is generated by an electric force due to a changing magnetic field (due to the differential form of the Maxwell–Faraday equation).
 James Clerk Maxwell drew attention to the separate physical phenomena in 1861.
 This is believed to be a unique example in physics of where such a fundamental law is invoked to explain two such different phenomena.

 Albert Einstein noticed that the two situations both corresponded to a relative movement between a conductor and a magnet, and the outcome was unaffected by which one was moving.
 This was one of the principal paths that led him to develop special relativity.